 The 3 "main" databases each have their strengths and weaknesses.
 None of them should be used exclusively.

-Biosis Citation Index and the Data Citation Index are not currently cross-searchable with the other citation indexes in the Core Collection; however, you can search them by clicking on the above links to the database names.
+Biosis Citation Index and the Data Citation Index are not currently cross-searchable with the other citation indexes in the Core Collection; however, you can search them by clicking on the Core Collection link above.

 Using some little known features of Web of Science you can: